 Leigh Kirkpatrick, Rising Star 2015, Royal Bank of Scotland

 Nominees must be trainees or solicitors with up to 5 years PQE, working in-house.
 We ask that the nominator has agreement from both the nominee and the employer before submitting the nomination.

 No!
 If you work in-house, you can nominate a colleague.
-You can be a manager, senior leader or close colleague of an in-house lawyer (and have no legal background at all!).
+You can be a manager, senior leader or close colleague of an in-house lawyer (and have no legal background at all).
 Or, if you work in private practice you can nominate contacts or clients that deserve recognition.

-Each year, our esteemed judging panel is made up of In-house Lawyers Committee members and key individuals working closely with our in-house community.
+Each year, our judging panel is made up of In-house Lawyers Committee members, supported by the Society's Head of Member Engagement.